Skip to McMaster Navigation Skip to Site Navigation Skip to main content

 WILSON 3F03 – Leadership and Civic Engagement Skills and Methods

 This experiential, project-based course will provide students with training in ethical quantitative and qualitative methods to develop solutions to a specific societal challenge, need or concern.
-Students will gain such skills as project management, gathering, analysing, and communicating data, and responsible reporting to stakeholders.
+Students will gain such skills as project management, gathering, analyzing, and communicating data, and responsible reporting to stakeholders.

 WILSON 4A06 – Civic Leadership Placement & Project